frankdean/trip-server/README.md

 		$ cd /usr/local/trip-server
 		$ npm install

+	If `bcrypt` fails to build, you probably need to install C++ build tools etc.  In Debian this is most easily achieved by installing the `build-essential` package.

 1. Clone the [trip-web-client][] to an appropriate folder, ideally outside the server's folder, with a symlink from the `app` sub-directory of the server to the client's top-level folder.